gwincr11/Communicating-through-code/book/proposal/sample chapter2.md

 - Large outdoor sporting goods store shop manager.
 - Product management.

 This represents the core group of domain experts that touch the warranty system on a daily basis today.
 Each of them have very different roles in the company and need very different things out of the system.
 This should give us a broad view of the domain space and how the different context view things.

 We have a pretty long list here, generally speaking it maybe hard to talk to this many stakeholders.
-Trying to talk to 2-3 is better then talking to none,
+Trying to talk to 2-3 is better then talking to none.

+Every interview cycle will have different interviewee needs.
+In our example we are seeking a broad audience as we are starting fresh.
+Once you have captured these perspectives for this broad sweeping project, future more focused projects can be limited to just the parts of the organization who's processes we are affecting.
+When limiting to less groups it is still a good idea to get some diversity in skillsets and application usage.
+I like to record interviews when possible so that I can reference them in the future should I need to.

-# Getting permission from stakeholders
+# Getting buy in from stakeholders

 We need to reach out to each of our domain experts and get their permission to do the interviews.
-The way we speak to each group maybe different in tone based on who they are, our relationship with them, and their relationship to the project.
+The way we speak to each group will be different in tone based on who they are, our relationship with them, and their relationship to the project.

-Warranty should hopefully be aware of the project, getting permission from the core domain experts who you are directly affecting their workflow should be easy.
-Some times you need to deal with push back about changing processes, but this is an opportunity to ease tensions and express you ambitions to improve their day to day work.
-Try building enthusiasm in the project by showing a willingness to work together and project often go from dreaded to exciting as the domain experts see the ability to change their day to day workflows in a positive way.
+Warranty should be aware of the project, getting permission from the core domain experts who's workflow you are affecting should be easy.
+When you need to deal with push back about changing processes use this as an opportunity to ease tensions and express your ambitions to improve their day to day work.
+You can build enthusiasm in a project by showing a willingness to work together.
+Doing so projects often go from dreaded to exciting as the domain experts start to feel empowered to change their day to day workflows in a positive way.

-Outside collaborators such as bike shops are often trickier, in this case I will often leverage the relationship a sales rep has with a shop or find a shop warranty particularly enjoys.
-Often times your domain experts can grease the wheels and even get outside collaborators excited about contributing back toward improving systems they dislike.
+Outside collaborators such as bike shops are often tricky, in this case try leveraging an internal relationship, in our case a sales rep has a relationship with a shop, or find a shop warranty particularly enjoys working with.
+Your domain experts can grease the wheels and even get outside collaborators excited about contributing back toward improving systems they dislike.

 Internal collaborators like sales may often state they don't have time to do an interview.
-These interviews can sometimes be the trickiest in some ways, however I have had success with drop in conversation or offering to take some one out to lunch.
+In this scenario I have had success with drop in conversation or offering to take some one out to lunch, beers may also help.

 # Writing questions

 Now it is time to write interview questions.
 Interviewing people is a bit like hanging out at the bar with a friend asking them about their last great adventure.
 We want to go into it curious and with a beginners mindset.
-It is tempting to approach interview questions in a similar way to writing survey questions, by this I mean questions with yes/no multiple choice answers, try to avoid this.
+It is tempting to approach interview questions in a similar way to writing survey questions, by this I mean questions with yes/no, multiple choice answers, try to avoid this.

-We will be using some question starters to help us create good interviewing starters, thinking about interview questions as conversation starters is a good approach.
-Our starters are:
+We will be using some question starters to help create good interviewing starters.
+I think about interview questions as conversation starters.
+Our question starters are:

 - Tell me about the last time you did x.
 - Have you done x differently in the past?
 Maybe at a different company.